seasketch/geoprocessing/README.md

 #### Make code changes

 Any changes you make to the Typescript code in `src` won't be reflected in the Javascript code in `dist` until you compile it.
 You can do this a few different ways.
-Watch modes are useful for actively development, new changes will be compiled automatically as you go.
+Watch modes are useful for active development, new changes will be compiled automatically as you go.

 VS Code - Press Command+Shift+B to open the build menu
 * `geoprocessing build` - build core library